 The websites listed below do not offer health information.
 They do however, offer you ways to connect with other young adult cancer survivors who have experienced the unique challenges of living with cancer as a young adult.

 This support group provides a place where young adults, ages 18-40, can share their cancer experience, support one another, exchange information and create meaningful moments.
-Groups are facilitated by professional staff.
-For more information about this and other support groups, please call (805) 879-5690.

 Schedule: 3rd Thursday of each month, 5:30 pm - 7:00 pm